 Cameron: Of course, that’s the concept, yeah.

 Heather: I noticed that when you shared it … so other people whom I have seen having infographics, they actually have it all linking back to your site and I noticed you didn’t have a direct link back to your site with the sharing of it but maybe that was just because it was for the first time.

 Cameron: We’ve had some people linking back to it.
 I know some people can be very aggressive about that.
 I mean end of the day, if someone doesn’t want to link back to us and they want to share, I don’t have any problem with that.
 If we were doing everything just to get link backs, we’d be kind of probably creating quite sad material and output.

 Heather: No, I certainly think an infographic as a marketing tool is very … can be very useful, and for business advisors being able to say, “Hey, have a look at this.
 This is what TradeGecko does.”
 Again, it makes our life a little bit easier and it is an infographic out there for anyone to use.
-I actually … because you know I’m involved with XU Magazine, I told Wes we need to put in the next edition.

 So if you were 17 years old again, I don’t think you’re actually very old because from looking at your LinkedIn profile, but if you were 17 years old again and wanted to become the next Cameron Priest, what’s the quickest route to get there?

 Cameron: Well firstly, I’m 27, so ten years ago.
 I think the biggest thing for me was just starting.
 I know it sounds very trite but it’s very … I mean I can remember when I first learnt how to build software.
 The way I learned was finally … I oversold my abilities and I got a project from a client, and then I had to quickly learn, I actually roped my older brother because he’s lot smarter than I am, to help me build something.